Luca1272/windows-driver-guide/README.md

+# IN DEVELOPMENT MIGHT NOT WORK AS INTENDED

 # MyDriver

 This repository contains the source code for `MyDriver`, a Windows kernel-mode driver.
 This guide provides detailed instructions on how to compile, test, and run your own drivers in test mode, both with and without Visual Studio.